sanbricio/go-gallery/README.md

   - `GO_GALLERY_API_PORT`: Port for the application.
   - `USER_REPOSITORY`: Specifies the user repository implementation to use.
   - `IMAGE_REPOSITORY`: Specifies the image repository implementation to use.
+  - `EMAIL_SENDER_REPOSITORY`: Specifies the email sender repository implementation to use.